anurag-desp/Anurag404OpenSourceRules/README.md

 - 👋 Hi, I’m @Anurag404OpenSourceRules
 - 👀 I’m interested in Software Development and ML
-- 🌱 I’m currently learning C++, DSA, Development
+- 🌱 I’m currently learning bash scripting, Java Script, Python, DSA, Development, and Machine Learning
 - 💞️ I’m looking to collaborate on anything I can help with
 - 📫 How to reach me?
 Just email me at: anuragrajcs2025@gmail.com